ofenerci/HPSC-Fall-2013/lab/lab-03/README.md

 ### Part B: Matrix Multiply Performance

-Compare the perormance of your matrix multiply implementation with the Intel Math Kernel Library (MKL) using HDF5 (`matrix_multiply.cpp`).
+Compare the performance of your simple matrix multiply implementation with the one using the Intel Math Kernel Library (MKL) using HDF5 (`matrix_multiply.cpp`).
 Run several experiments and include a graph of the runtime in seconds on the *y axis* and the problem size on the *y axis*.
 Please also include a graph that shows the level 2 and 3 cache misses (*y axis*) for each experiment you run (problem size, *x axis*).
 Please feel free to modify the code as needed.

 Your report should include:
 - 10 points: a *short description* of your experiment(s).